 Choose the wrong wave and you will have to endure a hard time and work extra hard to pull your head out of the water

 The age old saying, ‘laughter is the best medicine’ is still true

 It is a medicine that you won’t find in any pharmacy and costs you absolutely nothing

 Srini’s analogy of viewing life’s opportunities and chances as waves provides a fresh and sensible way of looking at life.
 This may be the only success principle you need to follow.
 It has certainly allowed me to look at life from a different perspective, and it may do the same for you too.

-The global economic decline has prompted many employees to cling on desperately to their current jobs.
-But as skills sets become scarcer in certain professions and sectors, individuals with particular hard to find skills sets are increasingly in demand.
-Faced with increased probability of getting a call from a head-hunter/recruiter, here are 3 questions you need to ask yourself before considering a potential career move.
+Disruptive change has prompted many employees to reflect on their careers.
+As skills sets become scarcer in certain professions and sectors, individuals with particularly hard to find skills sets are increasingly in demand.
+Faced with increased probability of getting a call from a head-hunter/recruiter, here are three questions you need to ask yourself before considering a potential career move.

-- Will the opportunity on offer improve my quality of life?
+Will the opportunity offered, improve my quality of life?

-- If I chose to stay in my current role, what would the next step for me be with my current employer?
+If I chose to stay in my current role, what is the next step for me with my current employer?